 Remember everything from your Accounting 101 class in college?
 No?
 Never even took Accounting 101?
-You’re not the only one — but unfortunately you will need to know the basics in order to keep an eye on how your business is doing and make sure you’re reporting accurate information to tax authorities.
+You’re not the only one.
+Unfortunately you will need to know the basics in order to keep an eye on how your business is doing and make sure you’re reporting accurate information to tax authorities.

 It’s smart to use some type of accounting software, like QuickBooks or Xero, to keep track of everything.
 We also recommend finding a business management software solution that integrates with these programs.
 That way, your inventory, production, and sales numbers can sync right into your accounting platform.
 You’ll thank us later when you’re relaxing at home instead of doing data entry (yuck!).
 It’s also important to have someone (whether it’s a part-time bookkeeper, a contracted CPA, or a full-time CFO) dedicated to managing your cidery’s finances.
-As the owner, you’ll have your hand in a little bit of everything, and it can be tough to find time to crunch numbers (and ensure they are accurate).
+As the owner, you’ll have your hand in a little bit of everything.
+It can be tough to find time to crunch numbers (and ensure they are accurate).
 Plus, it’s always best to have someone who actually knows a thing or two about accounting in charge of, well, accounting.

 Before you start producing and selling, make sure you know how to handle these items:

 Everything mentioned above is a basic part of any inventory-based business, so you should be somewhat familiar with each of them before reading this post.
 But there is something many first-time cidery owners fail to consider.
 What tools will you use to manage all that information?
 How will you stay sane when there are ingredients to order, batches to make, invoices to check on, sales to fulfill, and tax reports to file?

 While the options for cider software aren’t as vast as other related industries, there are still a handful of contenders in the market.
 It can be confusing for owners to sift through software websites and try to figure out what’s best for your cidery business plan.